Eduard-Za/relay-test/README.md

 <b>Or you can use step by step description:</b>

-1. Please install Docker on the machine.<br>
+1. Please install Docker on the machine. https://docs.docker.com/install/linux/docker-ce/ubuntu/#set-up-the-repository
-https://docs.docker.com/install/linux/docker-ce/ubuntu/#set-up-the-repository

 2. Selenoid is an implementation of Selenium hub using Docker containers to launch browsers.
 Please open terminal and run:
 <code>wget -O cm https://github.com/aerokube/cm/releases/download/1.5.6/cm_linux_amd64</code>

 It's Configuration Manager that helps us to install Selenoid.